practicalli/clojure/simple-projects/data-transformation/most-common-word.md

 (filter (remove common-english-words (re-seq #"[\w|'-]+" being-earnest)))
 ```

 The resulting hash-map is not in any order.  `clojure.core/sort-by` will return the same results but sorted by a given function.
 To sort a hash-map the `key` and `val` functions are function that will sort by key and value respectively.
-As it is the value that has the number of occurances, then `val` is the function to use.
+As it is the value that has the number of occurrences, then `val` is the function to use.

 ```clojure
 (sort-by val (filter (remove common-english-words (re-seq #"[\w|'-]+" being-earnest))))